-- □ Drain and flush all holding tanks (fresh water, gray water, black water and/or hot water tanks). - □ Adding fuel stabilizer to the generator will aid in preventing condensation and fuel varnishing. - Turn OFF the motorhome 12-volt battery disconnect switch. - $\Box$ Turn OFF the inverter mode at remote. - Disconnect the batteries to prevent battery discharge. - □ Remove all perishables from the refrigerator/freezer.
-Defrost, wash and dry the interior of the refrigerator/freezer and prop (or block) the doors open so air can circulate and prevent mildew. - □ Remove all perishables from the cabinets.
-Leave the cabinets and doors ajar to allow air circulation and prevent mildew and musty odors. - □ Lubricate locks and hinges on exterior doors.
+Ш water tanks).
+Adding fuel stabilizer to the generator will aid in preventing condensation and fuel varnishing.
+Turn OFF the motor home 12-volt battery disconnect switch.
+Turn OFF the inverter mode at remote.
+Disconnect the batteries to prevent battery discharge.
+Remove all perishables from the refrigerator/freezer.
+Defrost, wash and dry the interior of the refrigerator/freezer and prop (or block) the doors open so air can circulate and prevent mildew.
+Remove all perishables from the cabinets.
+Leave the cabinets and doors ajar to allow air circulation and prevent mildew and musty odors.
+Lubricate locks and hinges on exterior doors.

-While the motorhome is being stored
+While the motor home is being stored